 This programme, funded by the Arts & Humanities Research Council (AHRC), is a collaboration between universities in the South West & Wales, and a wide range of partner organisations, to offer placement opportunities for postgraduates in a variety of subject areas and workplaces from Autumn 2014 onwards.
 Devon Heritage Centre will be offering work placements to postgraduate students.

 This volunteer-run project is providing an on-line finding-aid in the form of an index of all known Devon wills, administrations and inventories prior to 1858, through the Genuki Devon website.
 Devon Heritage Centre and North Devon Record Office staff have assisted with this project from its inception.
 In early October 2013 this Devon Wills Index was also launched on the genealogical website Origins.net.

-This project in partnership with volunteers from Devon Family History Society and the Friends of Devon’s Archives, has digitised and is indexing shipping registers held at Devon Record Office and North Devon Record Office, and is making the detailed information they hold more easily accessible through our online catalogue.
+This project in partnership with volunteers from Devon Family History Society and the Friends of Devon’s Archives, has digitised and is indexing shipping registers held at Devon Heritage Centre and North Devon Record Office, and is making the detailed information they hold more easily accessible through our online catalogue.

 Funding from Devon County Council has enabled the scanning of Devon’s tithe maps, and a project is still continuing to eventually make these maps, together with their tithe apportionments, available online so that they can be viewed without visiting the Devon Heritage Centre.

 This project is part of the Tithe Maps Online project, and the first stage which involved volunteers working at home, has now been completed.
 The second stage, checking these transcriptions before they go online, is being carried out by volunteers in the heritage centre under the close supervision of a staff member.
 The third stage, that of converting the corrected transcripts to pdf format and uploading them online, has also commenced.